 My life has always been centered around volunteerism.
 I have served on numerous boards and chaired large fundraisers for various non-profits.
 Promoting social justice, especially empowering women, is truly a passion.

-I think my multiple decades as an attorney speak to my experience.
+I think my multiple decades as an attorney speaks to my experience.
 There is very little that happens in the courtroom that I have not seen.
 But many people demand a traditional biography.
 For those people, here are my particulars:

 - Associate Attorney, Ayo & Iken

 - Doctor of Jurisprudence, Marquette University Law School